Water supply & quality

 - A minor problem or complaint which can be dealt with at a time convenient to customer and Council - for example, adjustments to manholes

-View a summary of water testing results(PDF, 282KB) undertaken at customers’ taps in 2023-24.
+View a summary of PFAS testing undertaken at each of our treatment facilities in October and December 2024.